cgbarreto/cs50-ArthursEscape/README.md

 The main character, is capable of running (left and right keys), jumping (up key) and sliding (down key)

-For this version there's only one enemy, a zombie dog that runs and pseudo-randomly jumps attacking
+For this version there's only one enemy, a zombie dog that runs and pseudo-randomly jump attack

-It's capable of tracking and store the player best score and also it's possible to reset the best score to 0
+It's capable of tracking/store the player best score and also it's possible to reset the best score to 0

 # Improve possibilities